Modeling Concurrency Control as a Learnable Function: Learning Function and Feature Selector

-The first stage optimizes both {\cacheFP} and {\cacheFD} using the graph reduction algorithm.
-These two sub-functions are optimized first because they lead to the largest performance gains, e.g., with improvements of nearly 80\% in the TPC-C workload. {\cacheFP} and {\cacheFD} can be optimized simultaneously, as actions \textit{no detection} and cut-edge mutations both assume no conflicts around an operation.
+The first stage optimizes both {\cacheFP} and {\cacheFD} using the graph reduction search algorithm.
+These two sub-functions are optimized first because they lead to the largest performance gains, e.g., with improvements of nearly 80\% in the TPC-C workload. {\cacheFP} and {\cacheFD} can be optimized simultaneously, as the \textit{no detection} action and edge removal mutation both assume no conflicts around an operation.
 This stage starts with the same initial configuration as that of IC3, in which all conflict detection actions are set to \textit{detect critical}. \maintext{The graph reduction search iteratively refines the conflict graph.
-If an agent function input $s$ maps to conflict graph nodes that are entirely disconnected from others, it indicates that database operations in state $s$ rarely encounter conflicts.
-In such cases, we set the conflict detection action to \textit{no detect} to reduce transaction execution costs.} \extended{{The graph reduction search iteratively refines the conflict graph.
-When an agent function input $s$ maps to conflict graph nodes that are entirely disconnected from others, it indicates that database operations in state $s$ rarely encounter conflicts.
-In such cases, we set the conflict detection action to \textit{no detect} to reduce transaction execution costs (Algorithm~\ref{alg:get_updated_agent} lines \ref{line:alg.update_wait.isolated_node_start} -- \ref{line:alg.update_wait.isolated_node_end}).}} The graph population size is set to $K = 4$, enabling quick convergence to an efficient agent function.
-The stage ends when no further mutations yield performance improvements, typically within 10 minutes due to the monotonically reducing nature of the mutation process. \maintext{ The details on how we optimize {\cacheFP} and {\cacheFD} altogether and how we convert conflict graphs into pipeline wait actions can be found in our extended version~\cite{CCaaLF-extended}. }
+If a function input {{\inputstate}} maps to conflict graph nodes that are entirely disconnected from others, it indicates that database operations in state {{\inputstate}} rarely encounter conflicts.
+In such cases, we set the conflict detection action to \textit{no detection} to reduce transaction execution costs.} \extended{{The graph reduction search iteratively refines the conflict graph.
+When a function input {\inputstate} maps to conflict graph nodes that are entirely disconnected from others, it indicates that database operations in state {\inputstate} rarely encounter conflicts.
+In such cases, we set the conflict detection action to \textit{no detect} to reduce transaction execution costs (Algorithm~\ref{alg:get_updated_agent} lines \ref{line:alg.update_wait.isolated_node_start} -- \ref{line:alg.update_wait.isolated_node_end}).}} We set $K = 4$ to enable quick convergence to an efficient function.
+The stage ends when no further mutations yield performance improvements, typically within 10 minutes due to the monotonically reducing nature of the mutation process. \maintext{ {The details on how we optimize {\cacheFP} and {\cacheFD} can be found in our extended version~\cite{NeurCC-extended}.} }